 New figures released by the Finance & Leasing Association (FLA) show that total asset finance new business (primarily leasing and hire purchase) grew in June 2022 by 2% compared with the same month in 2021.
 In the first half of 2022, new business was also 2% higher than in the same period in 2021.

-The commercial vehicle finance sector reported new business up by 2% in December compared with the same month in 2019.
-The plant and machinery finance and IT equipment finance sectors reported falls in new business of 4% and 21% respectively, over the same period.
+The commercial vehicle finance sector reported new business growth of 5% in June compared with the same month in 2021.
+Over the same period, the business equipment finance and plant and machinery finance sectors reported new business up by 9% and 3% respectively.

 For more information e-mail firstname.lastname@example.org